 The SFTA can be performed by applying the procedure described in [IEC-61025], adopted by [ECSS-Q-40-12].

-The top events constituting the root of the trees should be selected among the system level failures which can be caused by software.
-These can be for instance the results of a FTA or FMECA executed at system level.
-Since the SFTA, as compared to the SFMECA, does not help identify new potential system failures, the scope of the analysis can be limited, addressing only top events corresponding to critical system failures.
+The top events constituting the root of the trees are selected among the system level failures which can be caused by software.
+These can be for instance the results of a FTA or FME(C)A executed at system level.
+Since the SFTA, as compared to the SFMEA, does not help identify new potential system failures, the scope of the analysis can be limited, addressing only top events corresponding to critical system failures.

 Once system-level analyses have established that a software product is a contributor to a potential system failure (top event), then the SFTA can be used to identify the software components, within that software product, whose behaviour can lead to (i.e. can be the cause of) the occurrence of the top event.
-If the top event is a critical failure (as classified by system-level analyses, see section 5.2.3.2), then the software components whose behaviour can contribute to that top event are classified as critical software.
+If the top event is a critical failure (i.e. severity level 1, 2, or 3, as classified by system-level analyses, see section 5.2.3.2), then the software components whose behaviour can contribute to that top event are classified as critical software.

 The events which make up the tree are decomposed into lower-level events that can be combined through the logical gates defined in the method.
 The decomposition and combination of events terminates when the lowest granularity of the analysis is reached, depending on the scope and purpose of the SFTA.
 For a software criticality analysis, the SFTA is normally performed down to the level of events corresponding to errors of the software components whose criticality is being assessed.

-The “leaf” events of a SFTA can be in general matched with a subset of the failure modes identified by a SFMECA executed on the same software product at the same decomposition level.
-Therefore, in case both analyses are performed on the same product for critical components identification, the SFMECA should be executed first, because its results would constitute a valid input to the SFTA.
+The "leaf" events of a SFTA can in general be matched with a subset of the failure modes identified by a SFMEA executed on the same software product at the same decomposition level.

-In case the software under analysis is of data-driven nature, the SFTA should address all the data which are processed by the software, whether internally or externally generated; special consideration should be given to data which could cause common-cause failures.
+In case the software under analysis is of data-driven nature, the SFTA addresses all the data which are processed by the software, whether internally or externally generated; special consideration is given to data that can cause common-cause failures.

-It should be noted that the SFTA, as opposite to the SFMECA, analyzes both individual events and combination of events.
+It is important that the SFTA, as opposite to the SFMEA, analyses both individual events and combination of events.
 At system level, the analysis of combination of failures through the FTA is typically required when potential catastrophic consequences of system failures are envisaged ([ECSS-Q-40] clause 6.4.2.1), or in general to ensure that the design conforms to the failure tolerance requirements for combinations of failures ([ECSS-Q-30] clause 6.4.2.5).
-At software level, SFTA should be applied regardless of system failure tolerance requirements, because the method is suitable to support the identification of critical software components and design weaknesses also in absence of safety implications.
+At software level, SFTA is applied regardless of system failure tolerance requirements, because the method is suitable to support the identification of critical software components and design weaknesses also in absence of safety implications.

-Recommendations for the software and system design and validation can be directly drawn from the results of the SFTA, concerning for example the isolation of software components which can contribute to system critical failures, or indications for areas to be subject to robustness testing.
+Recommendations for the software and system design and validation can be directly drawn from the results of the SFTA, concerning for example the isolation of software components that can contribute to system critical failures, or indications of areas to be subjected to robustness testing.

 Costs and benefits